makingspace/quade/docs/quickstart.rst

 5. Start your project's webserver and visit the main Quade page.
 You will be able to generate new users on demand by selecting the "Single User" scenario and executing it.

-6. Begin creating your own fixtures and Scenarios!
+6. Begin creating your own fixtures and :class:`Scenarios <.Scenario>`!